mediaguycouk/WebPanoptoAPI/README.md

 This site contains source code written by Graham Robinson for the Panopto API.

+You MUST edit web.config to update the endpoint from https://localhost to your server address (unless you are using your Panopto server and https://localhost is set up to work correctly).

 Information and tutorials on using the Panopto API, including all code available from this site are available on http://www.mediaguy.co.uk